Composite Classical and Quantum Channel Discrimination: Technical Lemmas

 by the data processing inequality and isometric invariance.
 The fact that the supremum is also achieved follows from the same argument as in \autoref{lem:sup_achieved}. \end{proof} The significance of these restrictions to permutation covariant channels and permutation invariant input states comes from the fact that both terms $\E_n(\nu_n)$ and $\F_n(\nu_n)$ will then be permutation invariant, and this allows us to use: \begin{lemma}[{\cite[Lem.
 2.4]{berta_composite_2021}}] Let $\rho_n, \sigma_n \in \DM[\HS^{\otimes n}]$ with $\sigma_n$ permutation invariant.
 Then,

-\end{lemma} Additionally, we have the following lemma (essentially a variant of~\cite[Lemma 2.5]{berta_composite_2021}) which allows us to remove a convex hull in the infimum over the first argument, if the states are all in a sufficiently small linear subspace.
-This is for example the case if all states are permutation invariant, as the dimension of the symmetric subspace of $\HS^{\otimes n}$ is upper bounded by $(n+1)^{\dim \HS - 1}$. \begin{lemma} Let $\sigma \in \DM[\HS]$, and let $S \subset \mathcal{W} \subset \DM[\HS]$ be a set of density matrices, where $\mathcal{W}$ is a linear subspace of $\DM[\HS]$.
+\end{lemma} Additionally, we have the following lemma (essentially a variant of~\cite[Lemma 2.5]{berta_composite_2021}) which allows us to remove a convex hull in the infimum over the first argument, if the states also all lie in a sufficiently small linear subspace.
+This is for example the case if all states are permutation invariant, as the subspace of permutation invariant density matrices in $\DM[\HS^{\otimes n}]$ lies in a linear subspace of $\BO[\HS\n]$ whith dimension upper bounded by $(n+1)^{(\dim \HS)^2}$. \begin{lemma} Let $\sigma \in \DM[\HS]$, and let $S \subset \mathcal{W} \cap \DM[\HS]$ be a set of density matrices, where $\mathcal{W}$ is a linear subspace of $\BO[\HS]$.
 Then,